timdeschryver/timdeschryver.dev/content/blog/how-i-have-set-up-my-new-windows-development-environment-in-2022/index.md

 Via the settings of the Windows Terminal, I set the default font and the default profile, which uses PowershellCore.
 I've also added a few shortcuts to open (ctrl+t) and close (ctrl+w) tabs.

-I've set the font to a font family from [Nerd Fonts](https://www.nerdfonts.com/) to display the beautiful icons that are used with Oh My Posh.
-This font, or an alternative one, can be downloaded from the Nerd Fonts [download page](https://www.nerdfonts.com/font-downloads).
+I've set the font to a font family from [Nerd Fonts](https://www.nerdfonts.com/) to display the beautiful icons (glyphs) that are used with Oh My Posh.
+Go to the [download page](https://www.nerdfonts.com/font-downloads) to find your preferred Nerd Font.

 ```json:windows-terminal-settings.json
 {